Ryukish/Discord-Assistant/README.md

 ![PyPI](https://img.shields.io/badge/python-3.4--3.6-green.svg)
 ![PyPI](https://img.shields.io/badge/build-passing-green.svg)

-This is for a Discord assistant using the discord.py wrapper.
+This is for a Discord AI Bot using the discord.py wrapper.
 Started off as a just a music bot, but very quickly grew to include many other featurse based on request of friends.
 The assistant in total took be about 2 weeks to complete and was one of my favorite projects to work on(Due to me using almost everyday).

 ## Getting Started
 ##### Weather.py: